-Katy Perry net worth: Katy Perry is an an American singer-songwriter, producer and musician who has a net worth of $330 million dollars.
+Katy Perry Net Worth: Katy Perry is an American singer, songwriter and television judge who has a net worth of $330 million dollars.
+Katy Perry is one of the highest paid entertainers in the world, and has been for over a decade.
 Every year between 2009 and 2014, Katy Perry earned between $30 and $50 million from album sales, merchandise, touring and endorsements.
 Between June 2014 and June 2015, she earned an estimated $135 million (before taxes, agents, lawyers and lifestyle expenses).
-Perry was brought up in a strict Christian home, listening only to Christian music.
-Her first studio album was an unsuccessful self-titled gospel album released in 2001.
-Perry released her first internet single "Ur So Gay" in 2007, but did not rise to fame until her second single "I Kissed a Girl" topped international charts in 2008.
+Between June 2018 and June 2019, she earned $60 million.

 |Net Worth:||$330 Million|